XBuilderLAB/aha-to-idea/README.md

 You correct, it updates.
 Rounds continue until you confirm.

 ### Phase 4: Report
 A structured Markdown report is generated with one critical rule: **the AI writes structure, you write content**.
 Your original words are preserved as-is.
-Gaps are marked `[待展开]` instead of filled with AI-generated filler.
+Gaps are marked there instead of filled with AI-generated filler so that you may continue work with it, but in a more logical and structured manner.

 ## Install